firebase/functions-samples/fcm-notifications/README.md

 See file [functions/index.js](functions/index.js) for the code.

-Sending the notification is performed using the [request-promise-native](https://www.npmjs.com/package/request-promise-native) package to send a REST request to the FCM API.
+Sending the notification is done using the [Firebase Admin SDK](https://www.npmjs.com/package/firebase-admin).
 The Web client writes the individual device tokens to the realtime database which the Function uses to send the notification.

 The dependencies are listed in [functions/package.json](functions/package.json).